Lara tells us about the impact demotivation has had on her in the last year and shares some tips for staying motivated in your daily life!

 Demotivation can be defined as when someone loses interest or enthusiasm for their work/certain activities.
 I believe everyone experiences some form of demotivation in different stages of life – whether this be down to burnout from overworking or an inability to focus.
-I feel the topic of demotivation is an especially prominent one today because of the pandemic – lockdown playing a major role in disrupting the ‘normal’ workflow for both students and adults across the UK.
+I feel the topic of demotivation is an especially prominent one today because of the pandemic, with lockdown playing a major role in disrupting the ‘normal’ workflow for both students and adults across the UK.

-I realised after a while that I had lost sight of what I’m working towards.
+I realised after a while that I had lost sight of what I was working towards.
 It was like I was so focused on the present of cancelled exams, COVID-19 (deaths, new numbers everyday etc) and being unable to go anywhere or see anyone that I had completely blanked out any dreams I had, any hobbies or passions or the good things generally.
 Therefore, I began my mission of trying to regain my ambition.

 Tips On How To Get Motivated

 If you are demotivated in terms of burnout, you often feel tired all the time.
 You lose an interest in socialisation, having no energy and feel more compelled to waste time away by sleeping or sitting on a device all the time.
 A big problem with burnout is that it doesn’t just stop us from being productive, but also manipulates our ability to do things we’d usually enjoy.
 In my case, I wasn’t even able to will myself to read or play games because it felt like a chore.